Assessment

 Along with student work on classroom assignments, projects, essays, and local formative and summative assessments, statewide summative assessment results provide teachers and parents/guardians with important information about where students are on their path toward academic success.
 They also provide information on how to best support learning recovery.

 New Hampshire’s RSA 193-C:6 permits parents/guardians to exempt their public school student from participating in the required statewide assessments (English Language Arts, Mathematics, and/or Science) by submitting this completed form to the school their student attends.
 To exempt a student from participating in state-required standardized assessments, the parent/legal guardian must complete and submit this form to the student’s school.
 A parent/guardian’s advance notice will assist school administration in the planning of test administration.
 This form is maintained at the school and does not need to be sent to the New Hampshire Department of Education but must be made available during assessment monitoring.
 It is valid for only one school year and only the assessments the parent/guardian lists on the form.
+Completed Opt-Out forms for KHS students should be provided to their school counselor.

-Parent Notification of State Assessments Letter (PDF)
+Parent Notification of State Assessments Letter

-Link to KHS Opt-Out Form (PDF)
+Link to KHS 25-26 Opt-Out Form